Smart Money Management Part 4: Build a Financial Safety Net on One Income

 Having this plan in place means less panic—and more control—when life gets real.

-✍️ Quick Exercise: Your Solo Safety Snapshot
+✍️Your Quick Solo Safety Snapshot

 Grab a journal or your Notes app and reflect on these: